Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Weather in Sumatra

-There are two main seasons in Sumatra:
+There are two main seasons in Sumatra: dry season and wet season.

-Mosquito-borne illnesses like malaria and leeches are more common during wet season.
+Mosquito-borne illnesses like malaria and leeches are more common during the wet season.
 Outdoor activities are more dangerous due to the possibility of flooding.

 Altitude differences